1809 Connecticut lieutenant gubernatorial election

-The 1809 Connecticut lieutenant gubernatorial election was held on 10 April 1809 in order to elect the lieutenant governor of Connecticut.
+The 1809 Connecticut lieutenant gubernatorial election was held on April 10, 1809, in order to elect the lieutenant governor of Connecticut.
 Incumbent Federalist lieutenant governor John Treadwell defeated Democratic-Republican candidate Elijah Boardman.

 General election

-On election day, 10 April 1809, incumbent Federalist lieutenant governor John Treadwell won re-election by a margin of 6,114 votes against his opponent Democratic-Republican candidate Elijah Boardman, thereby retaining Federalist control over the office of lieutenant governor.
-Treadwell was sworn in for his twelveth term on 11 May 1809.
+On election day, April 10, 1809, incumbent Federalist lieutenant governor John Treadwell won re-election by a margin of 6,114 votes against his opponent Democratic-Republican candidate Elijah Boardman, thereby retaining Federalist control over the office of lieutenant governor.
+Treadwell was sworn in for his twelfth term on May 11, 1809.